bank8426/try-express-mongodb/README.md

 Auth

-- Sign out ( By default, it's done on frontend by just removing token from cookie.
+- Sign out ( By default, it's done on frontend by just removing token from cookie or localStorage.
 To do on backend might need to create new collection for blacklisted tokens)

 Subscription